ExDev85/ProPharmacyManagerW/CHANGE.md

 #ProPharmacyManagerW

 ##0.9.9.7:
-1. Improvements to the UI.
+1. Improvements to the UI/UX.
 2. New command to delete the program config file/s or folder.
 3. Improve import command speed.
 4. Change Upgrade process from older versions.